IN THE SPOTLIGHT

 New Insights in Treating Metastatic Lung Cancer from WCLC 2025

-Read time: 3 minutes.
 For people with advanced or metastatic non-small cell lung cancer (NSCLC), the treatment landscape has changed dramatically in recent years.
 Researchers are learning how to optimize existing therapies and are exploring entirely new treatment approaches.
-At the 2025 World Conference on Lung Cancer (WCLC), several studies highlighted progress in treating newly diagnosed individuals as well as those who need new options after standard therapies stop working. …
+At the 2025 World Conference on Lung Cancer (WCLC), several studies highlighted progress in treating newly diagnosed individuals as well as those who need new options after standard therapies stop working.
+Combining Chemotherapy and…

 Biggest News in Early-Stage Lung Cancer Research from WCLC 2025